 - If you are pregnant, avoid traveling to areas with active Zika Travel Health Notices.
 If you must travel, prevent mosquito bites and sexual transmission of Zika virus during and after travel according to the CDC guidelines.

-- If your partner is pregnant and you choose to travel to an area with an active Zika Travel Health Notice, prevent mosquito bites and sexual transmission during and after travel according to the CDC guidelines.
+- If your female partner is pregnant and you choose to travel to an area with an active Zika Travel Health Notice, prevent mosquito bites and sexual transmission during and after travel according to the CDC guidelines.

 Some areas still have low levels of Zika virus transmission even if there is no active Zika Travel Health Notice.
 For information about Zika risk in specific countries and territories, see https://www.cdc.gov/zika/geo/index.html.
 It is hard to know the exact level of transmission in many areas.
 Carefully consider the risks of Zika before traveling to areas with current or past transmission of Zika virus.

-- If you or your partner are pregnant and you travel to an area with current or past transmission, prevent mosquito bites during and after travel.
+- If you or your female partner are pregnant and you travel to an area with current or past transmission, prevent mosquito bites during and after travel.
 If you are concerned about the risks of Zika, prevent sexual transmission during and after travel according to the CDC guidelines.

-- If you or your partner are planning a pregnancy and you travel to an area with current or past transmission, prevent mosquito bites during and after travel.
+- If you or your female partner are planning a pregnancy and you travel to an area with current or past transmission, prevent mosquito bites during and after travel.
 If you are concerned about the risks of Zika, prevent sexual transmission during and after travel, and consider delaying pregnancy according to the CDC guidelines.

 Does having Zika virus increase the chance of miscarriage?